LATE FALL IN BIG SUR AND THE MONTEREY PENINSULA

-9th Annual Magic Light, High Tides, Moonlight, and Pfeiffer Beach Arch Photo Workshop
+11th Annual Magic Light, High Tides, Crescent Moonsets, and Keyhole Beach Arch Photo Workshop

 Photographers from around the world journey to Pfeiffer Beach in hopes of seeing this special light.
 We will have four attempts at capturing it during this workshop!
 Though the light is present from late-November until early-February, I have seen it at its most intense during this time period (due to the nature of the tides which factor into diffraction of the sun's rays).
 Each year my students have been treated to some of the most intense light I've ever witnessed pouring through the arch.

-This year I have positioned the workshop to take advantage of the full moonsets from various locations.
-We will have two mornings to photograph locations that include the setting moon at varying heights in the sky over the ocean!
+This year I have positioned the workshop to take advantage of the new crescent moonsets from various locations.
+We will have three evenings to photograph locations that include the setting moon at varying heights in the sky over the ocean!
 These dates will also allow us to experience this area without the usual crunch of tourists as many of the other locations we will be visiting are also popular tourist destinations.

-Typically, January is the wettest month on the Peninsula, averaging just over 4 inches of rain.
-Having said that, most Pacific storms are fast-movers.
+Typically, January and February are the wettest month on the Peninsula, averaging just over 4 inches of rain.
+This is why I have decided to place this popular workshop in early December.
 We will get some tremendous light on either side of the storms if they do arrive.
-These storms also serve to increase swell activity making wave images more dramatic.
-When the storms pass, I have seen some incredible skies with cloud formations that catch the color of the rising and setting sun.
+Early-season storms also serve to increase swell activity making wave images more dramatic.
+When the storms pass (and that is generally rapid), I have seen some incredible skies with cloud formations that catch the color of the rising and setting sun.
 My motto has always been, "When the tourists are heading in, a nature photographer should be heading out.
 Wild weather makes for dramatic images!"

-I've decided to move this Workshop from its traditional January listing to early December to take advantage of better weather opportunities and less crowds.
+Another reason I've decided to move this Workshop from its traditional January listing to early December is take advantage of less crowds.

 Also planned is a night of star photography (weather permitting).
 I will be assisted in this workshop by another qualified instructor.

 Julia Pfeiffer Burns State Park